nf-core/atacseq/docs/usage.md

 Duplicate reads are not filtered from alignments.

 ### `--keepMultiMap`
-Reads mapping to multiple places are not filtered from alignments.
+Reads mapping to multiple locations in the genome are not filtered from alignments.

 ### `--skipMergeBySample`
 Do not perform alignment merging and downstream analysis at the sample-level i.e. only do this at the replicate-level.